tonysln/delta-wifi-pos/README.md

 ### Configuration

-All constant variables used throughout the app are saved in `config.ini` and can be changed to possibly improve the accuracy.
+All constant variables used throughout the app are saved in `config.json` and can be changed to possibly improve the accuracy.

 Some useful variables to configure: